• Skip to primary navigation

 Instructions

-1. Bring 1 cup water to a boil.
-Add bulgur and cook at a simmer for 12 minutes, until water has absorbed and bulgur is fluffy, stirring regularly.
+1. Bring 1 cup of water to a boil.
+Add bulgur and cook at a simmer for 12 minutes, until the water has absorbed and bulgur is fluffy, stirring regularly.
 Let slightly cool, then place in an airtight container in the refrigerator until completely cooled.

 2. In a medium mixing bowl, stir together cooled bulgur, parsley, tomatoes, cucumber, lemon juice, olive oil, salt and pepper.
 Taste and adjust seasoning, if necessary.
 Refrigerate.